 The protection of children is one of the most serious and important responsibilities entrusted to the police service.

 In March 2013, we published the report ‘Mistakes were made: HMIC’s review into allegations and intelligence material concerning Jimmy Savile between 1964 and 2012’.
 Following on from this report, in early 2014 we started a programme of work examining the police response to child abuse and child protection.

 Our child protection inspections

 Between January 2014 and June 2015, we conducted 21 inspections of different aspects of the police approach to child protection issues, including:

 - eight inspections of individual forces as part of the National Child Protection Inspection programme, which is examining the child protection work of every police force in England and Wales;

-- our report, ‘Online and on the edge: Real risks in a virtual world’ details findings from an inspection of how police forces deal with children who are being exploited via the internet;
+- an inspection of how police forces deal with children who are being exploited via the internet;

 - inspections on work with children and young people which we have carried out jointly with other organisations; and

 - other inspections which are not solely about the police response to children, but contain matters relevant to child protection – for example, our report into the police approach to domestic abuse.

 The report ‘In harm’s way: The role of the police in keeping children safe’, published on 2 July 2015, summarises findings from all these inspections.
 By drawing them together, we can give a comprehensive overview of the experiences of vulnerable children who come to the attention of the police.
 We highlight both good practice and areas for improvement.